oauth-wg/oauth-v2-1/oauth-2.1.md

 by Section 11.2.

-Defining New Authorization Endpoint Response Types
+Defining New Authorization Endpoint Response Types {#new-response-types}
 --------------------------------------------------

 New response types for use with the authorization endpoint are